jcareya-msf/SqlLogShip/README.md

 ### sqllogship Application
 The **sqllogship** application performs a backup, copy, or restore operation and associated clean-up tasks for a log shipping configuration.
 The operation is performed on a specific instance of for a specific database.
 ​
-### Forked - Changes
-The **sqllogship** application does not include parsing for Splunk Ingestors - This fork bridges the two products together.

 For the syntax conventions, see Command Prompt Utility Reference.
 ## Syntax